This Is the Quickest Way to Get Rid of Belly Bloat Fast

 Drink Peppermint Tea

-If you prefer the taste or want something in addition to water and coconut water, "teas like peppermint or ginger will alleviate bloat."
+If you prefer the taste or want something in addition to water and coconut water, "teas like peppermint or ginger will alleviate bloat," they say.

 "There are foods like asparagus that are a natural diuretic.
 So if it is a little further ahead of time (a few hours versus just one, for example), you can eat some asparagus to help you lose some bloat," they say.
 Just make sure to not sprinkle any salt on it!
 Sodium causes bloat, so lay off the shaker before an event.